-READING: With minor exceptions, most readings for the course will be in the form of essays and other short nonfiction works.
+READING: Readings are extensive and varied and will form a basis for writing, research and class discussions.
+With minor exceptions, most readings for the course will be in the form of essays and other short nonfiction works.
 These readings will form the basis for a majority of papers, in-class discussions and group activities, and will provide useful models of writing for academic, general and specific audiences.
-It is required that students complete the readings prior to their due dates and bring the appropriate books to class.
+It is imperative that students complete the readings prior to their due dates and bring the appropriate books to class.
 Reading selections have been chosen deliberately for their thought-provoking content.
 Students will be asked to analyze interrelationships among several of the readings.
 Good citizenship and personal survival require the development of an informed, critical mind that can shield itself from government and media propaganda, bias and deliberately omitted or obscured information.
-Keeping current with national and world affairs from a variety of sources (beyond celebrity news) is essential in today's world.
+Keeping current with national and world affairs from a variety of sources (beyond People and Entertainment Weekly) is essential.
+(Content Objective: "Useful models of writing for academic and general audiences...enhancing ability in written communication and reading...analytical, critical, and argumentative essays.")